okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />

-The Entity risk score condition object specifies the detected risk events that determine any further action.
+The Entity risk detection condition object specifies the detected risk events that determine any further action.
 The object is specified as `riskDetectionTypes`.

 | Parameter | Description                   | Data Type | Required |
 | ---       | ---                           | --------  | -------- |